mrueda/beacon2-ri-tools/bin/README.md

     A parameters text file that will contain specific values needed for the job.

-- BFF files (only for modes: mongodb and full)
+- BFF files (only for modes: load and full)

     (see explanation of BFF format [here](#what-is-the-beacon-friendly-format-bff))